Home Warranty Cash Out Option: What You Need to Know About Cash Settlements

 Is a cash settlement better than having the warranty company do the repair?

 It depends on the situation.
 For smaller appliances where a cash offer covers most of the replacement cost, taking the money and buying your own unit can be convenient and even economical.
-For large, expensive systems like HVAC — where real-world replacement can cost $7,000–$12,000 but a cash offer might only be $2,000–$3,000 — having the company coordinate the work through their contractors often results in better financial protection.
+For large, expensive systems like HVAC, where 2026 replacement costs average around $13,000 installed but cash offers might only be $2,000 to $5,000, having the company coordinate the work through their contractors often results in better financial protection.
 Always compare the cash offer against real contractor quotes before deciding.

 What if I accept a cash settlement and it's not enough to cover the repair?